kubernetes-sigs/cluster-api/docs/proposals/20260706-independent-worker-topology-versions.md

 ### Test Plan

-- Existing behavior preserved when no worker-group versions are set (control plane + workers roll to the desired version).
+- Existing behavior preserved when no MD/MP versions are set (control plane + workers roll to the desired version).
 - Setting a worker-group version for the first time triggers a rolling upgrade of only that group; other groups and the control plane keep operating normally.
-- Cluster-level version upgrade on a cluster that has independent groups: skew validated against every group; independent groups are skipped, cluster-managed groups upgrade.
+- Cluster-level version upgrade on a cluster that has pinned MD/MPs: skew validated against every MD/MP; pinned MD/MPs are skipped, cluster-managed MD/MPs upgrade.
-- Skew validation blocks any transition that would exceed the policy at any point (validating current↔incoming for control plane and each worker group).
+- Skew validation blocks any transition that would exceed the policy at any point (validating persisted↔new for control plane and each MD/MP).
-- Config and topology-driven scale changes on independent groups are applied during upgrades rather than deferred; remediation continues (as it does today).
+- Config and topology-driven scale changes on pinned MD/MPs are applied during upgrades rather than deferred; remediation continues (as it does today).
 All remain subject to skew safety checks.
 - Feature-gate behavior: disabling the gate after use blocks version edits (with a clear "re-enable the gate" message) while allowing other edits.
-- Chained upgrades: allowed only when no step violates skew with any pinned group; pinned groups are excluded from the chained upgrade.
+- Chained upgrades: allowed only when no step violates skew with any pinned MD/MP; pinned MD/MPs are excluded from the chained upgrade.
 - In-place upgrades follow the same rules as rolling upgrades.

 ### Version Skew Strategy

-Skew between worker node groups and the control plane is bounded by the [Kubernetes version skew policy](https://kubernetes.io/releases/version-skew-policy/), enforced at admission by the validating webhooks and backstopped by the existing MachineSet preflight checks (`KubeadmVersionSkew`, `ControlPlaneVersionSkew` in
+Skew between MD/MPs and the control plane is bounded by the [Kubernetes version skew policy](https://kubernetes.io/releases/version-skew-policy/), enforced at admission by the validating webhooks and backstopped by the existing MachineSet preflight checks (`KubeadmVersionSkew`, `ControlPlaneVersionSkew` in